-Reduced intensity regimen prior to marrow transplant better for older leukemia patientsDecember 10th, 2012 in Cancer /
+Reduced intensity regimen prior to marrow transplant better for older leukemia patientsDecember 10, 2012 in Medicine & Health / Cancer

 A new study led by researchers at the Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James) shows that preparing older acute myeloid leukemia (AML) patients for bone marrow transplants with a reduced intensity conditioning regimen appears to be associated with higher rates of disease-free survival relative to the more typical treatments usually given to such patients.
 The study was presented at the 2012 American Society of Hematology (ASH) Annual Meeting in Atlanta, GA.